kennethlimcp/rob-vacuum/README.md

 - Omamp: LM224
 - Battery protection: SII S-8254A

-There are more Mosfets sitting around but i will not list them all out.
+There are more MOSFETS sitting around but i will not list them all out.

 #### Background